ricardorm10/BitcoinAnalysisProject/README.md

 ## Data Cleaning
 To ensure data accuracy and reliability, we performed the following data cleaning steps:

-### 1. Dropping Duplicates:
-Any duplicate rows in the dataset were removed to prevent data duplication.
+1. **Dropping Duplicates:** Any duplicate rows in the dataset were removed to prevent data duplication.

-### 2. Handling Null Values:
-Any rows with missing values were either dropped or filled using appropriate methods, depending on the nature and extent of missing data.
+2. **Handling Null Values:** Any rows with missing values were either dropped or filled using appropriate methods, depending on the nature and extent of missing data.

-### 3. Data Type Conversion:
-We ensured that data types were appropriate for analysis.
+3. **Data Type Conversion:** We ensured that data types were appropriate for analysis.
 For example, dates were converted to datetime objects for time series analysis.

 ## Visualizations
 ### 1. Line Charts